Whale Watching In Iceland

 If you don’t want to spend the whole day on the waters, then the Reyjavik whale watching tours will be your best bet as most of them only last for around 3 hours.
 The usual pickup point is the Old Harbor of the city, but do cross-check to know the exact pickup point and time.

-A Classic Whale Watching Tour From Reykjavik
+Our pick: A Classic Whale Watching Tour From Reykjavik

 This 3-hour long trip commences from the old harbor (located close to the city center) in Reykjavik, atop the country’s largest whale watching ship AKA Andrea.
 You will be accompanied by a guide to help you learn more about the species and their habitat, and answer any queries.
 Not only that, but you will also have access to an educational app that supports commentary in 5 languages.